Originally published: 24 March 2026

 - Transport and logistics operations

-Employers are responsible for assessing noise risks and providing appropriate protection where required.
+Employers are responsible for assessing noise risks and providing suitable protection where required.

-For a full compliance overview, see what PPE is required by law in the UK workplace.
+For a broader compliance overview, see what PPE is required by law in the UK workplace.

 What are ear defenders?

-Ear defenders are a type of hearing protection that covers the entire ear using cushioned cups connected by a headband.
-They create a seal around the ear to reduce noise exposure.
+Ear defenders are a type of hearing protection that covers the ear using cushioned cups connected by a headband.
+They reduce noise exposure by creating a seal around the ear.

 Key features include: